JoshuaKolden/RamDev/Readme.md

 # RamDev

-RamDev is a ruby gem that creates a ramdisk, copies the folders you specify to the ramdrive then links them back to the original location.
-It renames your original source folders and uses rsync to asynchronously copy any changes you make in the ramdisk back to the originals.
+RamDev is a ruby gem for boosting your work flow.
+It creates a ramdrive and copies your project files to it.
+All files are automatically synced back to the hard drive in the background as you work using `rsync`.

-This means that all compiling, testing, and other processes that you run on your code happen very quickly in ram.
-File synchronization to disk happens in the background so it doesn't impact your work flow.

-When you're done working, a single command insures your files are synced and unmounts the ramdisk.
+Working in ram is extremely high performance, often 'real time' for software development and testing.
+Be sure to use high performance settings with other tools such as make's `-j` option to maximize the benefit.

 ## Installation

-__Not ready yet__
     $ gem install ramdev

 ## Platforms